-- (a) sales or revenues;
+- (a) revenue;

-- (b) income or loss before discontinued operations and extraordinary items;
+- (b) profit or loss before discontinued operations;

-- (c) net income or loss for the period; and
+- (c) profit or loss for the period; and

-unless (i) the accounting principles used to prepare the financial statements of the underlying entity permit the preparation of its balance sheet without classifying assets and liabilities between current and non-current, and (ii) the MD&A includes alternative meaningful financial information about the underlying entity, or combination of underlying entities, which is more appropriate to the underlying entity's industry,
+unless (i) the accounting principles used to prepare the financial statements of the underlying entity permit the preparation of its statement of financial position without classifying assets and liabilities between current and non-current, and (ii) the MD&A includes alternative meaningful financial information about the underlying entity, or combination of underlying entities, which is more appropriate to the underlying entity's industry,

-- (d) current assets;
+- (d) current assets:

-- (e) non-current assets:
+- (e) non-current assets;

 - (f) current liabilities; and

-(g) non-current liabilities.
+- (g) non-current liabilities.

-Meaningful disclosure about an underlying entity that is the subject of a scope limitation would also include any contingencies and commitments for the proportionately consolidated entity or VIE.
+Meaningful disclosure about an underlying entity that is the subject of a scope limitation would also include any contingent liabilities and commitments for the proportionately consolidated entity or SPE.

-- (5) Limited access to the underlying entity of a portfolio investment or equity investment Although the certifying officers may not have sufficient access to design and evaluate controls, policies and procedures carried out by the underlying entity of a portfolio investment or equity investment, the issuer's DC&P and ICFR should address the issuer's controls over its disclosure of material information relating to: - (a) the carrying amount of the investment; - (b) any dividends the issuer receives from the investment; - (c) any required impairment charge related to the investment; and - (d) if applicable, the issuer's share of any income/loss from the equity investment. - (6) Reliance on financial information of underlying entity In most cases, certifying officers will have to rely on the financial information reported by a proportionately consolidated entity, VIE or the underlying entity of an equity investment.
+- (5) Limited access to the underlying entity of a portfolio investment or equity investment Although the certifying officers may not have sufficient access to design and evaluate controls, policies and procedures carried out by the underlying entity of a portfolio investment or equity investment, the issuer's DC&P and ICFR should address the issuer's controls over its disclosure of material information relating to: - (a) the carrying amount of the investment; - (b) any dividends the issuer receives from the investment; - (c) any impairment loss in the investment; and - (d) if applicable, the issuer's share of any profit or loss from the equity investment. - (6) Reliance on financial information of underlying entity In most cases, certifying officers will have to rely on the financial information reported by a proportionately consolidated entity, SPE or the underlying entity of an equity investment.
 In order to certify an issuer's annual or interim filings that include information regarding the issuer's investment in these underlying entities, the certifying officers should perform the following minimum procedures: - (a) ensure that the issuer receives the underlying entity's financial information on a timely basis; - (b) review the underlying entity's financial information to determine whether it has been prepared in accordance with the issuer's GAAP; and - (c) review the underlying entity's accounting policies and evaluate whether they conform to the issuer's accounting policies.